romana1/react_ws_chat_front/README.md

 * restriction for chat connect without name or with the same name
 * optimization with in-memory cache of read/write Postgres operations for high-load

+## There are tests of Components with Enzyme and Sinon libs